You can set type attributes before you enter characters or reset them to change the appearance of selected characters in a type layer.

 Select Show Asian Text Options in the Type preferences for the Set Tsume option to appear in the Character panel.

 You can access additional commands and options in the Character panel menu.
 To use this menu, click the triangle in the upper right corner of the panel.

-Dynamic Shortcuts are keyboard shortcuts that are accessible only when you are entering point or paragraph type, when type is selected, or when the I‑beam is in text.
-You can view Dynamic Shortcuts in the Character panel menu when they are accessible.
-Dynamic Shortcuts are available for type options such as Faux Bold, Faux Italic, All Caps, Small Caps, Superscript, Subscript, Underline, and Strikethrough.
+Dynamic shortcuts are keyboard shortcuts accessible from the Character panel menu only when you are entering point or paragraph type, when type is selected, or when the I‑beam is in text.
+Dynamic shortcuts are available for type options such as Faux Bold, Faux Italic, All Caps, Small Caps, Superscript, Subscript, Underline, and Strikethrough.